Blog

 If you are just starting in water additions, you can get by with gypsum, calcium chloride, baking soda, and lactic or phosphoric acid.
 We will discuss using those items as we discuss mash pH and delve deeper into water chemistry in the next article.

-Tags : brew house brewing
+Tags : brewing brewery

 Request A Quote